girishv694/E-wasteManagement/README.md

 # scAvengers -The E-Waste Management App
 ### scAvengers is an E-waste Management Application that allows users to sell e-waste scrap at any price they want.
 It has features for users sign-in/sign-up, If users are not satisfied with our price they can bargain also.
 Users can upload their scrap photos as well as receipts.
+### This project is a combination of Web-Designer and Web-Developers.
+We haven’t cloned anything like we use to do in previous units, this is our very first self-made product application.

 # Team Members
 1. Vikas Chaudhary